LauraLynch1997/dog-walking-website/README.md

 # Midlands Mutts

-Midlands Mutts is a site providing information on dog-walking and pet-sitting services in the midlands area of Ireland.
-The site will be targeted towards pet-owners in the Midlands who require dog-walking and pet-sitting services, with the aim of them choosing this particular site.
+Midlands Mutts is a site that provides information on dog-walking and pet-sitting services in the midlands area of Ireland.
+The site targets pet-owners in the Midlands who require dog-walking and pet-sitting services.
+The aim of the site is for these owners to get in touch via the contact form.

- Midlands Mutts gives detailed information on the specific services offered, enabling the user to select the most appropriate service(s) for their pet.
-It will provide users with information on the service itself via the about section and it will enable the user to contact the page for more information via the contact form.
+ Midlands Mutts gives detailed information on the specific services offered, enabling the user to select the most appropriate service(s) for their pet and easily get in touch.
 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
-(DELETE AFTERWARDS)

 ### Existing Features